muziejus/javascripting-english-major/10-leaflet.md

 The [next chapter](/11-geojson) is devoted to building up data sets of geographical information, but in this chapter, we’ll keep using toy data so that you get familiar with Leaflet.
-Both the marker object and in the `.setView()` method, you saw that Leaflet demanded coordinates.
+Both the marker `Object` and in the `.setView()` method, you saw that Leaflet demanded coordinates.
 Leaflet doesn’t know where places are, and it knows nearly nothing about distances.[^distance] All it knows are latitude and longitude coordinates.
-In fact, these are their own object in Leaflet:
+In fact, these are their own `Object` in Leaflet:

 ```javascript
 let bobstCoords;